estan/mjc/README.md

 Building
 --------

-The compiler requires Java 7 and is built using Apache Ant.
+The compiler requires Java 7 and uses the Apache Ant build system.

 Type `ant` in the top-level directory.
 The default ANT target builds the compiler, runs the unit tests, and produces the compiler JAR file (`mjc.jar`).